dustinpfister/blog_posts/_posts/canvas-example-clock-basic.md

 };
 ```

+So now I have my clock module that I can use to create a clock object, and my draw.js module that can be used to render a clock face based of the current state of that clock object.
+That just leaves a little more javaScriopt to make use of these two modules, and a little html to tie this all together so lets get to that now.

 ## 3 - The main.js and index.html files

-So then I have the rest of the code that gets a reference to a canvas element that I have in the HTML of the example, sets the size, and then makes use of what I have worked out by just calling the loop method at a set time interval.
-I then have the main app loop of the canvas example.
-I this main loop method I am just getting a clock object with the create method of my clock module with the current time, clearing the canvas, and then calling my draw methods in the draw module.
+So then I have the rest of the code that gets a reference to a canvas element that I have in the HTML of the example, sets the size, and then makes use of what I have worked out by just calling the loop method over and over again useing the request animation frame method.

+I then have the main app loop of the canvas example,in this main loop method I am just getting a clock object with the create method of my clock module with the current time.
+Once I do that I then using my draw module methods to clear the canvas, and then call the additional draw methods in the draw module to render the clock face in the way I want to.

 ```js